Anima-Lab/compositional-graph-models/README.md

 # compositional-graph-models
-Experiments in compositional learning with graph-structured models.
+Experiments in compositional learning with tree- and graph-structured models.